Skip to content

 Wiki : Compensating transaction

-In some cases, consumers need to return the execution value to tell the publisher, so that the publisher can implement some compensation actions, usually we called message compensation.
+In some cases, consumers need to return an execution result to inform the publisher, enabling the publisher to perform compensation actions.
+This process is commonly referred to as message compensation.

-Usually you can notify the upstream by republishing a new message in the consumer code.
-CAP provides a simple way to do this.
-You can specify callbackName parameter when publishing message, usually this only applies to point-to-point consumption.
-The following is an example.
+Typically, you can notify the upstream system by republishing a new message in the consumer code.
+CAP simplifies this process by allowing you to specify the callbackName parameter when publishing a message.
+This feature is generally applicable to point-to-point consumption.
+Below is an example.

-For example, in an e-commerce application, the initial status of the order is pending, and the status is marked as succeeded when the product quantity is successfully deducted, otherwise it is failed.
+For instance, in an e-commerce application, the initial status of an order is "pending."
+The status is updated to "succeeded" when the product quantity is successfully deducted; otherwise, it is marked as "failed."

 // ============= Publisher =================